 The current Chair of the Board of Governors is Jerome H. Powell.
 His position is highly visible.

-The Chair reports twice a year to Congress on the Fed's monetary policy objectives, testifies before Congress on numerous other issues, and meets periodically with the secretary of the Treasury.
-Other Board of Governors officials are also called to testify before Congress, and they maintain regular contact with other government organizations as well.
+The Fed Chair reports twice a year to Congress on the Fed's monetary policy objectives, testifies before Congress on numerous other issues, and meets periodically with the secretary of the Treasury.
+Other Board of Governors officials are also called to testify before Congress, and they maintain regular contact with other government organizations, as well.

-As the Federal Reserve's centralized component, the seven members of the Board of Governors guide the Federal Reserve's policy actions, study trends in the economy, and help forecast the country's future economic direction.
+As the Federal Reserve's centralized component, the seven members of the Board of Governors including the Chair and Vice Chairs guide the Federal Reserve's policy actions, study trends in the economy, and help forecast the country's future economic direction.
 The Governors also participate in monetary policymaking on the FOMC.
 In addition, the Board of Governors is responsible for regulations to keep the banking system sound and for overseeing the operations of the 12 Reserve Banks.